 Educational leadership: context, strategy and collaboration

 This module explores the external facing and strategic aspects of leadership and management in education, including the impact of environmental and internal organisational factors, leadership theories, perspectives and values, leading change strategy and collaboration and partnerships.
-E856 takes an experiential learning and reflective practitioner approach and helps you to examine current issues and concerns in your own practice settings and to be involved in peer collaborative learning.
+By taking an experiential learning and reflective practitioner approach this module helps you to examine current issues and concerns in your own practice settings and to be involved in peer collaborative learning.
 The module uses a blend of learning methods and includes a printed Reader containing material by major authors in the field and a DVD providing UK and international examples of leadership practice.

 10 Oct 2015